muccg/rdrf/docs/datatypes.rst

 Definition
 ^^^^^^^^^^

-A file cde presents a file chooser widget to the user, allowing upload (and download) of a file from the user's local file system.
+A file DE presents a file chooser widget to the user, allowing upload (and download) of a file from the user's local file system.
 NB.
 Only the uploaded file name is displayed - not the content.

 Examples